danielhams/didbs/README.md

 * Beefy CPU if you want to build everything (2*600mhz min)
 * A previously extracted didbs release appropriate for your build >= 0.1.7-n32-m3gcc (n32, mips3, MIPSpro or gcc depending on taste)

-If you are looking for an already built didbs release - didbs releases are posted on the SGUG (Silicon Graphics User Group) forums in the development section [here](https://forums.sgi.sh/).
+If you are looking for an already built didbs release - check out the github "releases" section.
+The most recent release along with artifacts for the last MIPSPro compiled version are available there.

 Suggested approach: